neondev27/neondev27/README.md

 **My name is Ahmet Kaya**

-I am a **Full Stack Developer**, AI Researcher, and Machine Learning Enthusiast.
-I am also suporting projects for **Python, Machine Learning, and Web Development**.
+I am a learner for become **Full Stack Developer**, AI Researcher, and Machine Learning Enthusiast.
+I am also supporting projects for **Python, Machine Learning, and Web Development**.

  **I am mainly working on AI-Based Social Media Platform named "Communidia", and an operating system named "Coldflame OS" based on Arch Linux for bring concepts of [Kaamer Avdan](https://www.youtube.com/@Avdan).**